ericdebeij/akamai-review/README.md

 This is sample software, will likely remain in draft state forever and there is no plan to maintain this, use at your own risk.

+More info see also the [blog post](https://discuss.akamai.com/t/akamai-cli-plugin-investigate-cdn-configurations-and-traffic/749) on discuss.akamai.com

 ## Akamai CLI Install
 ```bash
 %  akamai install ericdebeij/akamai-review